mdonoughe/rosbridge/README.md

-This is similar to [rosbridge](http://www.ros.org/wiki/rosbridge) from brown_remotelab.
+This is modified from [rosbridge](http://www.ros.org/wiki/rosbridge) from brown_remotelab.

 I've changed services to have callbacks like this: